McMasterCreates/mc-forum/README.md

         Marco: Create the Post schema (fields: title, content, author, timestamp) and API routes for CRUD operations.

     Frontend for Creating Posts
-        Nadeem & Haniya: Build a form to create posts and display them on the main page.
+        Nadeem: Build a form to create posts and display them on the main page.

     Comment Schema & API
         Kush: Create the Comment schema (fields: content, author, postId, timestamp) and API routes.